wistia/wistia-open-docs/_posts/2012-07-03-email-marketing.md

 <div class="post_image center"><img src="http://embed.wistia.com/deliveries/96221f9edb1dab5794bdca3c634426dfb1d48189.png" alt="email-heatmap" /></div>

-This data can also be exported to a spreadsheet as well using Wistia's [Stats Export feature](/stats-api.html) to help you more easily sort through large data sets.
+This data can also be exported to a spreadsheet as well using Wistia's [Stats Export feature]({{ '/stats-api' | post_url }}) to help you more easily sort through large data sets.

 By having a true read on individual viewer engagement, you will know who is interested and who is not based on how each viewer watched your content and how much time they spent doing so.
 This information allows you to score (rank) your leads, target future follow-up with pin-point precision, and calculate the return on investment of your campaigns.

----